-The main changes concerning the declaration of income of year 2019 in comparison with 2018 can be found in the table below.
-The changes effecting declaration of the income for 2020 in 2021 have been indicated as well.
+The main changes concerning the declaration of income of year 2020 in comparison with 2019 can be found in the table below.

 |Tax exemption for allowances||Income tax is not charged and withheld on allowances paid on the basis of the State Budget Act and the Atmospheric Air Protection Act in order to improve the living conditions for families with many children and to increase the energy efficiency of small houses.|